28- or 30-Day Rehab Programs

 - Withdrawal effects and symptoms in the absence of the drug, or taking the drug to avoid the withdrawal syndrome.

-If you or someone you love meets 2 or more of the above criteria, a 30-day program may be an important first step to getting clean.
+If you or someone you love meets 2 or more of the above criteria, a 30-day rehab program may be an important first step towards getting clean.
 When looking for programs, consider whether you want to stay close to home or take a break from your home environment to focus entirely on recovery in a sober facility.

 There are many ways to pay for substance abuse treatment, including:

-- Insurance: Your insurance plan may cover all or part of treatment, so making sure a program accepts your provider and your plan is an important part of the search.
+- Insurance: Your health insurance plan may cover all or part of treatment, so making sure a program accepts your provider and your plan is an important part of the search.
 Call your insurance provider to ask about the specifics of your plan and then work with the insurance specialist at the treatment program you’re considering.

 - Scholarships: Many programs and government agencies offer rehab scholarships to help you pay for treatment.
 Be sure to ask those that you’re looking into about these options to help mediate costs.

-What to Look for In a Rehab
+What to Look for in a Rehab Program

 - State substance abuse agency (SSA)